MrYsLab/telemetrix/docs/init.md

 The default value for the arduino_instance_id for both telemetrix and Telemetrix4Arduino is 1.

-Instructions for changing the FirmataExpress value may be found in the [**Installing Telemetrix4Arduino**](./telemetrix4arduino.md) section of this document.
+Instructions for changing the Telemetrix4Arduino value may be found in the [**Installing Telemetrix4Arduino**](./telemetrix4arduino.md) section of this document.

 ### arduino_wait